 • be executed by each person bound by it and by all persons having an interest in the land.

-Note Where appropriate, a notification regarding the dominant tenement is entered on the new certificate of title.
+NOTE: Where appropriate, a notification regarding the dominant tenement is entered on the new folio of the Register.

 Variation and Release